-Beth Anderson’s fascination with language first appeared in playful poems, scripts, and stories.
-In time, she appreciated the power of figurative language, point of view, and had to admit there was a thrill of discovery even within the agony of research papers.
-Then cultural and scientific aspects of language were added to the mix, leading to a B.A. in linguistics and a M. Ed. in reading.
-Soon after, she discovered her niche and taught English as a second language for more than 20 years.
-Surrounded by young people from all over the world, with literature as her favorite tool – well, it doesn’t get any better than that.
+Beth Anderson has always been fascinated with words and language – from sound and meaning, to figurative language and point of view, to cultural and scientific aspects of language.
+After earning a B.A. in linguistics and a M. Ed. in reading, she taught English as a second language for more than 20 years.
+Surrounded by young people from all over the world, with literature as her favorite tool, Beth was fascinated by the power of books to teach, connect, and inspire.

 To Beth, writing is mining.
 It’s digging deep inside for special memories, emotions, and meaning.
 It’s burrowing into history for inspiring characters and moments that change the course of events.
-It’s delving into the how and why and what if.
+It’s delving into the how and why and what if and seeing the past through the lens of the present.
 Then the search for just the right words begins – words that will create voice, bring characters to life, and reveal the heart of the story.
 Shine the light.
 Discover the gems.
 Shape and polish, polish, polish.

 Beth Anderson’s work is represented by Stephanie Fretwell-Hill of Red Fox Literary.

 Here are some blog posts about Beth’s writing journey: